 There are numerous benefits from babywearing, mainly that it makes life easier for both the mother and baby.
 Babywearing with a newborn is helpful for newborns as they often need to be, and thrive, when physically held.
 Babies with reflux or babies with colicky tendencies often take very well to babywearing.
 Read our Benefits of Babywearing article for more information.

 There are many different types of carriers on the market, like soft structured carriers, woven wraps, stretchy wraps and ring slings.
 In addition, there is a broad spectrum of fibres and blends used in products that cater to different climates and varying softness and weight preferences.
 The abundance of options on the market can make it a laborious choice for some to narrow down the best option for their unique situation.
-Artipoppe offers exclusively jacquard woven wraps and ring slings as they are adjustable and can last from infancy to toddlerhood depending on the blends chosen.
-All Artipoppe wraps and slings are designed, made and finished in the Netherlands with the highest quality fibres and dyes so that you know your child has the best in comfort and quality.
+While the Zeitgeist Baby Carrier for newborns is in development, Artipoppe offers a wide range of exclusively jacquard woven wraps and ring slings that can last from infancy to toddlerhood, depending on the blends chosen.
+All Artipoppe woven wraps and slings are designed, made and finished in the Netherlands with the highest quality fibres and dyes so that you know your child has the best in comfort and quality.

 Many new moms start with a stretchy wrap.
 Mainly because it can be pre-tied and while it is a lot of fabric, some find it less overwhelming than a woven wrap.
 However, those who decide to give woven wraps a try often fall in love with their beauty, quality, longevity and versatility.
 Read more on Woven vs. Stretchy Wraps.